tayoky/stanix/boot.md

 this is how the OS boot

 > [!NOTE]
-> this is the new boot process it isen't implemented
+> this is the new boot process it isen't fully implemented

 ### BIOS
 first the **BIOS**/**UEFI** load the **bootloader**